Ronald Colman: Radio and television

 As early as 1942, Colman joined forces with several other Hollywood luminaries to inaugurate international broadcasts by the CBS radio network over La Cadena de las Americas (The Network of the Americas) under the supervision of the Office of the Coordinator of Inter-American Affairs chaired by Nelson Rockefeller.
 In the process, he contributed substantially to the implementation of President Franklin Roosevelt's cultural diplomacy initiatives throughout South America during World War II.

 Colman's vocal talents contributed to National Broadcasting Company programming on D-Day, 6 June 1944.
-On that day, Colman read "Poem and Prayer for an Invading Army" written by Edna St. Vincent Millay for exclusive radio use by NBC.
+On that day, Colman read "Poem and Prayer for an Invading Army", written by Edna St. Vincent Millay for exclusive radio use by NBC.

 Beginning in 1945, Colman made many guest appearances on The Jack Benny Program on radio, alongside his second wife, stage and screen actress Benita Hume, whom he married in 1938.
-Their comedy work as Benny's perpetually exasperated next-door neighbors led to their own radio comedy The Halls of Ivy from 1950 to 1952, created by Fibber McGee & Molly mastermind Don Quinn, on which the Colmans played the literate, charming president of a middle American college and his former-actress wife.
+Colman was to appear with his wife on the Benny radio program for a total of 21 appearances up to 1951.
+Their comedy work as Benny's perpetually exasperated next-door neighbors led to their own radio comedy, The Halls of Ivy from 1950 to 1952, created by Fibber McGee & Molly mastermind Don Quinn, on which the Colmans played the literate, charming president of a middle American college and his former-actress wife.
 Listeners were surprised to discover that the episode of 24 January 1951, "The Goya Bequest" – a story examining the bequest of a Goya painting that was suspected of being a fraud hyped by its late owner to avoid paying customs duties when bringing it to the United States – was written by Colman himself, who poked fun at his accomplishment while taking a rare turn giving the evening's credits at the show's conclusion.

-The Halls of Ivy ran on NBC radio from 1950 to 1952, then moved to CBS television for the 1954–55 season.
+The Halls of Ivy ran on NBC radio from 1950 to 1952; an adaptation of the same name was on CBS television for the 1954–55 season.

 Colman was also the host and occasional star of the syndicated anthology Favorite Story (1946–49).
 Of note was his narration and portrayal of Scrooge in a 1948 adaptation of A Christmas Carol.

 Death

-Colman had an operation in 1957 for a lung infection, and suffered from ill health afterwards.
-He died on 19 May 1958, aged 67, from acute emphysema in Santa Barbara, California, and was interred in the Santa Barbara Cemetery.
+In 1957, Colman had surgery for a lung infection, and suffered from ill health afterwards.
+He was hospitalized and died on 19 May 1958, aged 67, from acute emphysema in Santa Barbara, California, and was interred in the Santa Barbara Cemetery.
 He had a daughter, Juliet Benita (born 1944), with his second wife, Benita Hume.